from a work in progress

 Rearranging herself in her seat, she let her head back and closed her eyes.
 Hell or the closest to Heaven she’d ever been, she was in for the thrill, for this was one of those moments she read about in her grandmother’s books from what seemed – no, was – another world, the Old World.
 It was her and this man and their complicity and their bodies, and fingers, and thoughts intertwined in the night, the cigarettes and alcohol and the lies they’d just promised each other to tell to save their skins; the bad and the badder, the sense of being alive with each other far away from home, a place that felt home to neither, last night, tonight, tomorrow night…

 A wave of warmth washed over her, then a cold shiver, then more, many, many more.
-To no surprise, smoking his cigarette in perfect silence, Tomás was waiting for the moment to come.
+To no surprise, smoking his cigarette in perfect silence, Tomás was waiting for this moment to come.
 His dark eyes watched closely as she suddenly jumped from her seat, coming to where he was.
 ‘I’ve been waiting,’ they seemed to say.

 ‘My God, you weren’t joking.
 I didn’t take you seriously back there.
 I should have – right?
 Oh, please tell me that I shouldn’t have.’